-This page describes the general steps for enabling eRx Basic or Comprehensive version and completing identity proofing (IDP).
-Contact Open Dental support so a technican can walk you through the process.
+This page describes the general steps for enabling Legacy eRx Basic or Comprehensive and completing identity proofing (IDP).
+Contact Open Dental support so a technician can walk you through the process.
 The provider must be present during the call and should allocate ~30 minutes of uninterrupted time.

 It will take approximately 2 business days to approve credentials.
 The following documentation will need to be submitted so have it ready.

 - Enable Legacy eRx for the provider in Open Dental and acknowledge fees.

 - Contact Open Dental support to activate Legacy eRx.
 The technician will also walk the provider through IDP with Verizon UIS.